-On November 25, 2019 we announced the presentation of updated clinical results presented by Dr. John Sampson from our Phase 2b trial of MDNA55 at the 24th Society for Neuro-Oncology (SNO) annual meeting.
-Dr. Sampson discussed updated efficacy results from the Phase 2b clinical trial of MDNA55 in rGBM patients using the IL4R as an immunotherapy target.
-Highlights from the presentation included;

-- with a single treatment with MDNA55, the median overall survival (mOS) in IL4RHigh subjects (n=21) was 15 months.
-This shows a survival advantage of up to nine months when compared to approved therapies (mOS of 5.4 to 9.2 months with Temozolomide, Avastin and Lomustine), among the 38 evaluable subjects, - irrespective of IL4R expression, 82% of the subjects experienced tumor shrinkage or stabilization from nadir.
-The mOS of patients showing tumor control (n=31) was significantly longer when compared to patients with progressive disease (mOS of 15 months vs 8.4 months, respectively; p-value of 0.0112)
+On November 25, 2019, Medicenna announced the presentation of updated clinical results presented by Dr. John Sampson from our Phase 2b trial of MDNA55 at the 24th SNO annual meeting.
+The presentation highlighted that with a single treatment with MDNA55, the mOS in IL4R High subjects (n=21) was 15 months showing a survival advantage of up to nine months when compared to approved therapies (mOS of 5.4 to 9.2 months with temozolomide, Avastin® and lomustine), among the 38 evaluable subjects, irrespective of

-- Updated analysis include the first 40 subjects treated with MDNA55 continues to show an impressive overall survival rate at 12 months (OS-12) of 45%, irrespective of IL4R expression, and OS-12 of 58% in patients showing a treatment response (n=32).
-This is an improvement of up to 150% when compared to approved therapies for rGBM (OS-12 is 18-34%). - Safety data continue to show a better safety profile when compared to previous MDNA55 trials with no systemic toxicities or drug related deaths.
+IL4R expression, 82% of the subjects experienced tumor shrinkage or stabilization from nadir.
+The mOS of patients showing tumor control (n=31) was significantly longer when compared to patients with progressive disease (mOS of 15 months vs 8.4 months, respectively; p-value of 0.0112) and updated analysis included the first 40 subjects treated with MDNA55 continuing to show an overall survival rate at 12 months (OS-12) of 45%, irrespective of IL4R expression, and OS-12 of 58% in patients showing a treatment response (n=32).
+This is an improvement of up to 150% when compared to approved therapies for rGBM (OS-12 is 18-34%).

-On December 12, 2019 we announced data presented by Dr. Fahar Merchant at the Inaugural Glioblastoma Drug Development Annual Summit.
-The presentation reported subgroup analysis from the first 40 patients treated with MDNA55 in a Phase 2b clinical trial for patients with rGBM.
-The presentation highlighted that the patient characteristics in the clinical study excluded patients that are known to have a much better prognosis, such as patients that were, (a) eligible for surgery to remove the tumor, (b) had a lower grade of brain cancer at initial diagnosis (only de novo GBM patients were enrolled), and (c) had a known mutation associated with better prognosis (IDH mutation).
+On December 12, 2019, the Company announced a presentation by Dr. Fahar Merchant at the Inaugural Glioblastoma Drug Development Annual Summit.
+The presentation reported subgroup analysis from the first 40 patients treated with MDNA55 in the Phase 2b clinical trial.
+The presentation highlighted that the patient characteristics in the clinical study excluded patients that are known to have a much better prognosis, such as patients that were, (a) eligible for surgery to remove the tumor, (b) had a lower grade of brain cancer at initial diagnosis (only de novo GBM patients were enrolled), and (c) had a known mutation associated with better prognosis (isocycrate dehydrogenase ("IDH") mutation).
 Furthermore, the presentation emphasized that despite enrolling only patients known to have a very poor prognosis, patients actually did much better and were surviving significantly longer following only one treatment with MDNA55, particularly in patients with high expression of the IL4R target.
-Of particular interest, subjects receiving lower doses of steroids (≤ 4mg of concurrent steroid per day) showed a trend towards improved survival, particularly in the IL4R High group, with a median overall survival (mOS) of 16.5 months with 88% of patients being still alive at 12 months.
-In patients resistant to approved chemotherapy Temodar (rGBM with unmethylated MGMT promoter), MDNA55 treatment in IL4R High patients had a median overall survival of 15.2 months and a 12 month survival rate of 69% versus 22% for Lomustine and less than 19% for Avastin.
+Of particular interest, subjects receiving lower doses of steroids (≤ 4 mg of concurrent steroid per day) showed a trend towards improved survival, particularly in the IL4R High group, with a mOS of 16.5 months with 88% of patients being still alive at 12 months.
+In patients resistant to approved chemotherapy temozolomide (rGBM with unmethylated MGMT promoter), MDNA55 treatment in IL4R High patients had a median overall survival of 15.2 months and a 12 month survival rate of 69% versus 22% for lomustine and less than 19% for Avastin®.

-On January 13, 2020 we announced that we had completed a retrospective study on subjects with rGBM who matched eligibility requirements of subjects enrolled in the MDNA55-05 clinical trial.
-The study was conducted to compare the survival of subjects treated with MDNA55, an IL4R targeted therapy, in the Phase 2b rGBM clinical trial versus matched patients (Synthetic Control Arm or SCA) recently treated using other standard therapies.
-The SCA comprised of 81 rGBM patients receiving standard therapies including Avastin, Lomustine and Temozolomide with similar baseline features as patients treated in the MDNA55 trial such as age, tumor size, ineligibility for surgery, IL4R expression and other parameters known to affect survival.
+On January 13, 2020, Medicenna announced that it had completed a retrospective study on subjects with rGBM who matched eligibility requirements of subjects enrolled in the MDNA55-05 clinical trial.
+The study was conducted to compare the survival of subjects treated with MDNA55 in the Phase 2b rGBM clinical trial versus matched patients (Synthetic Control Arm, SCA) recently treated using other standard therapies.
+The SCA comprised of 81 rGBM patients receiving standard therapies including Avastin®, lomustine and temozolomide with similar baseline features as patients treated in the MDNA55 trial such as age, tumor size, ineligibility for surgery, IL4R expression and other parameters known to affect survival.